philipbl/ece522r_w19_lab3/README.md

 ## Requirements

-- [ ] Finish [Getting Started](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_Intro_v7.0.pdf) lab and answer the questions at the bottom
+- [ ] Finish [Getting Started](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_Intro_v7.0.pdf) lab and answer the questions at the bottom.
+Answer questions 1 - 4 under the "What to hand in" heading.
+For question 4, you can just print to PDF.
-- [ ] Finish [HTTP](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_HTTP_v7.0.pdf) lab and answer the questions at the bottom
+- [ ] Finish [HTTP](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_HTTP_v7.0.pdf) lab and answer questions 1 - 19.
-- [ ] Finish [802.11](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_802.11_v7.0.pdf) lab and answer the questions at the bottom
+- [ ] Finish [802.11](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_802.11_v7.0.pdf) lab and answer questions 1 - 16.

 ## Troubleshooting